-If you ask Audrey what her job is, she will laugh and tell you she has over 1,200 bosses and helps them in any way possible to develop their businesses or develop the Wiri area.
-From event management through to advocacy for the area working with Auckland Council, Auckland Transport and the Manurewa and Otara-Papatoetoe Local Boards.
+When people ask Audrey what she does for a job, she laughs and tells them she has over 1,200 bosses that she helps in any way possible to develop their businesses or develop the Wiri area.
+From event management through to advocacy for the area, she works closely with Auckland Council, Auckland Transport and the Manurewa and Otara-Papatoetoe Local Boards.

-If you haven’t met Audrey when she has called in to see your business, ring her for a chat.
+Our new Strategic Plan 2019-24 will bring even more focus on Association members, their needs and assisting them in any way possible.
+If Audrey missed you when she called in to see your business, please ring her for a chat.

-Gregor arrived in New Zealand 10 years ago to manage a premix plant for Tegel Foods in Takanini and settled in South Auckland which he has grown to consider home.
-Just over three years ago he joined Mainfeeds and today oversees the feed mill in Wiri and a smaller mill in Levin.
+Gregor arrived in New Zealand 11 years ago to manage a premix plant for Tegel Foods in Takanini and settled in South Auckland which he now considers home.
+He joined Mainfeeds just over 4 years ago and today oversees the feed mill in Wiri and a smaller mill in Levin.

-Gregor completed a Batchelor’s Degree in Agriculture at Pretoria University.
-He subsequently gained experience at all levels of feed production, mainly for poultry.
-He considers that for the last 34 years it has been, and still is, a great career choice in a global growth industry.
+With a Bachelor’s Degree in Agriculture from Pretoria University, Gregor subsequently gained experience at all levels of feed production, mainly for poultry.
+He has enjoyed 34 years in the global growth industry, and believes it was, and still is, a great career choice.

-Involvement with the Wiri Business Association stems from Gregor’s interest in the development and growth in the area over the last 10 years.
-Mainfeeds has a significant capital investment at Chonney Crescent, and with head office based in the South Island, Gregor considers that networking with local businesses to influence local government on matters of mutual interest is important.
+His involvement with the Wiri Business Association stems from his interest in the development and growth of the Wiri area over the last 10 years.
+Mainfeeds has a significant capital investment at Chonney Crescent, and a head office based in the South Island.
+Gregor considers networking with local businesses to influence local government on matters of mutual interest to be important.

 Gregor is keen to see local talent developed to supply a viable selection of potential employees that can contribute to their own, as well as Mainfeeds and South Auckland’s success.

-Teena is the Director of Adstaff Personnel Limited; a ‘Kiwi’ owned recruitment company based in South Auckland since 1963.
-(Adstaff was previously known as Advance Personnel Services Limited)
+Teena is a Director of Adstaff Personnel Limited, a ‘Kiwi’ owned recruitment company based in South Auckland since 1963 (Adstaff was previously known as Advance Personnel Services Limited).

-Adstaff has been based in Ash Road, Wiri since 2005 and Teena has seen growth and expansion in the area which is great for local business, economy and the people who thrive here.
+Adstaff has been based in Ash Road, Wiri since 2005 and she has seen growth and expansion in the area which is great for local business, economy and the people who thrive here.

-Teena is very excited at the prospect of being involved with the Wiri Business Association Executive Board and hopes to be able to offer advice and support to promote our growing area.
+This is Teena’s second year of being involved with the Wiri Business Association Executive Board, and she is still very excited at the prospect of being involved.
+She hopes that she is able to offer advice and support to promote our growing area.

-I will conduct workshops with other consultants to improve profitability of members’ businesses and ability to grow, which will create more employment opportunities.
+With forecast expansion for Wiri over the next few years, Murray aims to conduct workshops with other consultants to improve profitability of members’ businesses and ability to grow, which will also create more employment opportunities for the community.

-Networking with the business community offers mutual benefits to all who want to be active and partake in what the association offers to its members.’
+Murray believes networking with the business community offers mutual benefits to all who want to be active and partake in what the association offers to its members.